nadili-401-advanced-javascript/seattle-javascript-401n14/curriculum/class-10/README.md

 #### Session

-When a client successfully authenticates (a user successfully logs in) the server saves a session id as a cookie on the client (usually the client is a web browser, but other clients can have cookies as part of their request object).
+When a client successfully authenticates (a user successfully logs in) the server saves a session id as a **cookie** on the client.
+Usually, the client is a web browser, but applications that are clients can have cookies as part of their request object.

+> ##### Cookies
+>
+> A cookie is common term in web applications and web browsing.
+In essence, a cookie is just some data stored in a file.
+When a client (such as a web browser) makes a request, the server loads in data from the client's cookie.
+For more details about cookies and how they work, check out [this great explanatory video](https://www.youtube.com/watch?v=I01XMRo2ESg)

 The session id doesn't actually save any user data, it's instead something that the server can interpret to find the correctly authenticated user.

 This means that the server needs to store some table mapping of session ids to users: